 Many, including me, describe the heat in food as spicy!

-But there is a difference between chilli and spicy, which I became aware of once I started using spices in my food.
+But there is a difference between chilli or hot and spicy, which became clearer once I started using spices in my food.

-You see spicy can relate to any dish that has spice added to it.
+You see spicy can relate to any dish that has spices added to it.
+This could range in the form of many types of spices used to make food.

 It could be cumin powder, cinnamon, coriander powder, etc. However, adding these spices do not necessarily make the dish chilli hot !!